sowbug/ld14/README.txt

 Ludum Dare 14 Entry
-37:40 into compo
+By Mike Tsao
-By Mike Tsao.
+38:25 into compo

 Requirements to run: